LayerXcom/safety-oracle/README.md

 If a validator in C equivocate, the other validators in C can detect the equivocation and aren't affected by it.

-For example, the MessageDAG is as the follow image.
+For example, the MessageDAG is as the following image.

 ![](https://i.gyazo.com/5c074df481c8bdee2cf0672632c10c44.png)